Scaling Up Bayesian Uncertainty Quantification for Inverse Problems using Deep Neural Networks: Illustrations

-We collect training samples $\{u_n^{(j)}, \mG(u_n^{(j)})\}_{j,n}$ from EKS ensembles with size $J=100$ for $N=50$ iterations.
-Then we train DNN with a similar structure (but for 5 layers) and AE with the same configuration (but for latent dimension $d_L=3$) as the above linear Gaussian inverse problem.
-As illustrated in Figure \ref{fig:bbd_emulation}, emulators $\mG^e: \mathbb R^4\to \mathbb R^{100}$ are built for BBD distribution and the log-likelihood is computed using \eqref{eq:potential_emu}.
-Compared with the truth (left), emulation by DNN (middle) is much closer than that of GP (right).
+We collect training samples, $\{u_n^{(j)}, \mG(u_n^{(j)})\}_{j=1,n=1}^{J,N}$, using EKS with $J=100$ ensembles for $N=50$ iterations.
+Then, we train DNN (with a similar structure as before, but with 5 layers) and AE (with the same configuration as before, but with latent dimension $d_L=3$).
+For comparison, we also train GP with anisotropic squared exponential kernel based on these 5000 ensembles.
+The GP model is coded in \texttt{GPflow}, which uses scalable variational GP (SVGP) algorithms \cite{Opper_2009, Hensman_2015}.
+SVGP determines the value of hyper-parameters (e.g. length scales) by maximizing the evidence lower bound (ELBO).
+In \texttt{GPflow}, stochastic optimizers such as stochastic gradient descent (SGD) and adaptive moment estimation (ADAM) can be directly used.
+The set-up for choosing mini-batches in our GP training is the same as our DNN training.
+Both emulators, $\mG^e: \mathbb R^4\to \mathbb R^{100}$, are built for $A \mathcal S$, and the log-likelihood is computed using \eqref{eq:potential_emu}.
+Figure \ref{fig:bbd_emulation} shows that the emulation by DNN (middle) is much closer to the truth (left) than that of GP (right).
+As we can see from these two illustrative examples, GP works equally well as DNN in emulating the low-dimensional linear map, but it performs much worse in the high-dimensional (many-output) nonlinear problems.

-Next, we run $\infty$-HMC, emulative $\infty$-HMC and DREAM $\infty$-HMC to collect 10000 posterior samples of $u$ after burning in the first 10000 respectively.
+Next, we run $\infty$-HMC, emulative $\infty$-HMC and DREAMC $\infty$-HMC to collect 10000 posterior samples of $u$ after discarding the first 10000.
 We plot the marginal distributions of model parameters estimated by these MCMC samples in Figure \ref{fig:bbd_pairpdf}.
-As we can see, emulative $\infty$-HMC reproduces the distributions as the original $\infty$-HMC.
+The resulting distribution from emulative $\infty$-HMC is close to that of $\infty$-HMC.
 In this example, the intrinsic dimension (the dimension of space containing essential data information) is $d=4$ but the latent dimension is $d_L=3$.
 Therefore, some information is lost in AE.
-This leads to the discrepancy between DREAM $\infty$-HMC and the other two algorithms.
-Still, the DREAM algorithm recovers enough details of the posterior which is much better than the ensemble Kalman methods for UQ.
+This leads to the discrepancy between DREAMC $\infty$-HMC and the other two algorithms.
+Still, the DREAMC algorithm recovers enough details of the posterior.